So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 - Be sure that your mobile app solves user problems and responds to their needs so they will keep returning to it.

-- Keep in mind also that a personalised approach is always a winning strategy.
+- Keep in mind also that a personalised approach is always a winning app retention strategy.
 With it, you can gain more loyal users who will keep returning to your app and recommend it to others.

 - Don’t forget to set KPIs and track critical metrics right from the start.
 By constantly monitoring Customer Lifetime Value, Loyal Customer Rate or Customer Churn (these are just some relevant indicators), you will discover what needs improvement.

 The struggle for high user retention is a continuous process.